 FAST Book Writing

-Writing Who Gets the Farm taught me a lot about the process of writing a book and how you can do it really quickly if you have some simple strategies in place to help you.
+Writing Who Gets the Farm? taught me a lot about the process of writing a book and how you can do it really quickly if you have some simple strategies in place to help you.
 I became interested in helping business owners, coaches and entrepreneurs grow their business and profile by becoming a published author.

 I decided to write a book that would help people write their books fast.
 I called the book FAST Book Writing: write your book in 30 days or less.
 This then lead to the FAST Book Writing Bootcamp because reading a book is not enough.
 People need to implement and take action to achieve success.
+I ran the bootcamp along with a three day writers’ retreat.
+I enjoyed the process of working with other authors!

 - Romance Your Tribe Online: Client Attraction in Action (an Amazon Bestseller)